Maya (mobile payments): Maya Savings

-Maya Savings, powered by Maya Bank, Inc., offers retail customers a high-yield savings with an interest rate of 4.5 percent per annum.
-During its launch, Maya Savings gave an introductory interest rate of 6 percent per annum to early-bird registrants, which is generally considered one of the highest that any local bank – traditional or digital – has offered at the time.
-When Liza Soberano who previously endorsed GCash was announced to be the newest celebrity endorser of Maya in February 2023, a promotional interest rate of 10% per annum was offered to qualified Maya Savings account holders, further widening the gap between Maya Savings and other digital banks.
+Maya Savings, powered by Maya Bank, Inc., offers retail customers savings with an interest rate of 4.5 percent per annum.
+During its launch, Maya Savings gave an introductory interest rate of 6 percent per annum to early-bird registrants.
+When Liza Soberano, who previously endorsed GCash, was announced to be the newest celebrity endorser of Maya in February 2023, a promotional interest rate of 10% per annum was offered to qualified Maya Savings account holders.

-Another version of Maya Savings is Personal Goals which effectively acts as a time deposit.
-The feature lets customers save at a guaranteed 6 percent interest rate per annum within a specified period of time.

-In October 2022, Maya Bank, Inc. announced that it has 1 million registered customers and reached PHP10 billion deposits in just five months after its launch, positioning itself as the fastest-growing digital bank in the Philippines.
+In October 2022, Maya Bank, Inc. announced that it had 1 million registered customers and reached PHP10 billion deposits in just five months after its launch, positioning itself as the fastest-growing digital bank in the Philippines.
+It further cemented its place as the Philippines' # 1 Digital Bank when it announced hauling a deposit base of P25 billion from 2.3 million clients in August 2023.
+Maya holds a 61% market share of deposits, a 71% share of depositors, and a 46% share of deposit balances among the six digital banks operating in the country as of the first quarter of 2023.

+Maya Loans

+Maya Bank offers three types of loans under the umbrella of Maya Loans: Pay in 4, Flexi Loan, and Personal Loan.
+From April 2022 to June 2023, Maya Bank has lent more than P10 billion to its customers, making it one of the most active digital lenders in the Philippines.

 Maya Business

 Maya Business, powered by Maya Philippines, Inc. and formerly known as PayMaya Enterprise, enables businesses to accept digital payments, whether online or in-store.

-Business Deposit, letting businesses earn 1.5% interest per annum and transfer to other banks for free, is also offered by Maya Bank, Inc. for Maya Business customers.

-The pitch of Maya to businesses is it helps them grow in bolder directions through effortless payments and money management solutions in one seamlessly integrated platform.

 Maya Center

 First introduced in 2004 as a separate remittance service of Smart Communications known as Smart Padala and eventually Smart Padala by PayMaya, Maya Center is a network of 55,000 partner agent touch points across the Philippines and serves as last-mile financial hubs in communities, providing the unbanked and underserved access to digital services.

 Smart Padala by PayMaya rebranded to Maya Center in 2022, in accordance with the rebrand of PayMaya.
-It is the neighborhood destination for every Filipino’s day-to-day money needs.
-Its nationwide network of partner agents will bring a friendly way to facilitate remittances, payments, and other transactions for people with limited access to the internet.
-(Note that while Smart Padala will be transformed into Maya Center, domestic remittance remain as Smart Padala service.)